Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: The proposed methodology

 \spacingset{2.0}

 The test proposed by \cite{MSMtest} is also similar to each test in our proposed selection method in the sense that it is based on comparing different IP-weighted estimators, specifically, two or all three of the estimators weighted by SW, unstabilized weights \citep{MSMvsSNM}, basic/marginal stabilized weights \citep{MSW}.
-However, the purpose of the test proposed by \cite{MSMtest} is verifying whether one given MSM is correctly specified or not, which differs in the first place from that of our proposed testing procedure, i.e., selecting variables for MSMs.
-In addition, the test of \cite{MSMtest} is expected to have lower power than each test in our proposed selection method because unstabilized weights and basic/marginal stabilized weights are generally more inefficient than RSW.
-Furthermore, \cite{MSMtest} did not discuss the mapping between the limit of convergence of differences in estimators and the distribution of the potential outcome, as Theorem \ref{thm: SWvsRSW} in this article, nor did they discuss the situation when the power of the test becomes high, as Theorems \ref{thm: select sw rsw} and \ref{thm: SW-RSW} in this article.
+Although \cite{MSMtest} did not discuss the testing procedure and the mapping between the limit of convergence of differences in estimators and the distribution of the potential outcome, the test proposed by \cite{MSMtest} could also be used in our framework, and then similar assumptions would be required to derive similar theoretical properties as our Corollaries 1 and 2 and Theorem 1.
+Note that the test proposed by \cite{MSMtest} is expected to have lower power than each test in our proposed selection method because unstabilized weights and basic/marginal stabilized weights are generally more inefficient than RSW.